anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

    * We'll pass some environment variables into the VMs that will help with automation
    * We'll also update the PS1 var so we can tell the 2 machines apart when ssh'd into.
    * All of the commands in the following section are run from the Admin Laptop
+   * Note: The REGISTRY1_USERNAME and REGISTRY1_PASSWORD in the code block below, can't be blindly copy pasted.

     ```shell
     # [admin@Laptop:~]